Search Menu

 1. Drug resistance developing while taking PrEP.

-• Starting PrEP without knowing that you are already HIV positive.
+• Taking PrEP if you are HIV positive will lead to HIV developing drug resistance.
 This is why the HIV test before PrEP is essential.
+It is also why some people need to re-test after six weeks.

-• Missing too many PrEP doses, so that drug levels are too low to prevent HIV infection.
+• Missing too many PrEP doses, leads to drug levels that are too low to still protect you.

 2. Coming into contact with drug-resistant HIV.